(SPENGLER, DURKHEIM and WEBER – continued)

 Maximilian Carl Emil Weber (pronounced Veyber) was six years younger than Durkheim.
 His father was a wealthy politician belonging to Germany's National Liberal Party – a centrist party that supported Bismarck's foreign policy and the interests of big business.
 By the age of fourteen, Max had written about the course of German history, history in general and what he knew of Homer, Virgil, Cicero, Livy, Goethe, Spinoza, Kant and Schopenhauer.

 As a university student, Max Weber joined his father's dueling fraternity, studied law, economics, medieval history and theology.
 As a sociologist he rejected the positivism of those Frenchmen, Compte and Durkheim.
 He was following the German philosophical tradition of hostility toward positivism, and in its place, With a fellow German colleague, Georg Simmel, he established "methodological anti-positivism."
 They wanted to describe society drawing from history, reason and their own sensibilities.
-They recognized their subjectivity in their conclusions.
+They recognized that their conclusions were organized within their own heads.

 Weber wrote of sociology as "a science that attempts the interpretive understanding of social action in order thereby to arrive at a causal explanation of its course and effects."
 Webers anti-positivism was a proposal that research concentrate on cultural norms, values, symbols.

 One of the fellow German anti-positivist sociology colleagues, Ferdinand Tönnies, invented the view of two types of human association – a view hostile to Marxism.
 Hunter-gatherer societies functioned communally because they were small and integrated, and such communal functioning did not work in a modern, complex society.
 Hunter-gatherer societies he labeled Gemeinschaft (community).
 Modern social organization he labeled Gesellschaft.